 Change Smoke Detector Batteries

 A change of seasons also signals a time to change batteries in smoke and carbon monoxide detectors.
-This is one chore that can mean the difference in life and death and thousands of dollars in repair costs.
+This is one essential chore that can help protect everyone in your household.

 Clean or Replace HVAC Filters

 In addition to having an HVAC technician check your heating system, it is important to regularly change the filters in your heating and air conditioning system.
 Changing or cleaning filters will improve the air quality of your home and reduce the wear and tear on your furnace.